Perfect Chewy Brownies

 Ingredients

-- 8 ounces bittersweet or semisweet baking chocolate, coarsely chopped
+• 8 ounces (227 grams) bittersweet or semisweet baking chocolate, coarsely chopped

 Instructions

-- Preheat oven to 350 °F. Line a 9x13-inch metal baking pan with aluminum foil.
-Extend the foil over the edges of the pan to create a handle to lift the brownies out of the pan after cooling.
+1. Preheat oven to 350 °F. Line a 9x13-inch metal baking pan with parchment paper.
+Extend the parchment paper over the edges of the pan to create a handle to lift the brownies out of the pan after cooling.
 Spray the foil with nonstick cooking spray.

-- Melt the chocolate and butter.
-Combine the 8 ounces of chopped chocolate, butter, and heavy cream in a small, heavy bottom sauce pan over medium heat.
+2. Melt the chocolate and butter.
+Combine the 8 ounces of chopped chocolate, butter, and heavy cream in a small, heavy-bottom sauce pan over medium heat.
 Stir continuously until melted and smooth.
 Set aside and cool until lukewarm, about 10 minutes.

-- Mix the brownie batter.
-In a large mixing bowl, beat together the sugar, eggs, and vanilla extract for 2 to 3 minutes using a wooden spoon.
+3. Mix the brownie batter.
+In a large mixing bowl, beat together the sugar, eggs, and vanilla extract for 2 to 3 minutes using a wooden spoon until the mixture is lightened in color, foamy, and thick.
 Add in the chocolate mixture, beating for another 1 to 2 minutes.
 Stir in the flour, baking powder, baking soda, and salt, stirring until no streaks of flour remain.
 Stir in the chocolate chips.
 Refrigerate the batter for 30-60 minutes, up to 24 hours.

 Notes